babylonhealth/ios-playbook/Cookbook/Technical-Documents/JIRA.md

 ### Common JIRA projects
 As an iOS Engineer, there are a couple of projects (other than your squad one) that you should familiarise yourself with:
 * [Consumer Apps](https://babylonpartners.atlassian.net/browse/CNSMR) - Shared project across iOS and Android.
 Contains tickets that don’t fit specific squad projects.
 It’s divided in a couple of boards.
 As an iOS Engineer you’ll be interested in: `iOS Engineering`, `iOS Goals`, `Release Board`.
 * [iOS Platform](https://babylonpartners.atlassian.net/browse/IOSP) - Project used by the platform squad.
 For people outside the platform squad, there’s an epic called BAU (Business as usual) that contains work to be done if someone has time.
-If there’ s not enough work in your squad, that’s the place to look for work.
+If there’ s not enough work in your squad, or you're a support engineer, that’s the place to look for work.

 ### Automation
-To save some time and keep things up-to-date we have tooling that moves ticket between statuses automatically when actions take place on GitHub.
+To save some time and keep things up-to-date, we have tooling that automatically moves ticket between statuses when actions take place on GitHub.
 If you want to add automation to your project, you’ll need to familiarise yourself with [fastlane/Actions/jira](https://github.com/babylonhealth/babylon-ios/blob/develop/fastlane/Actions/jira) and [ios-build-distribution](https://github.com/babylonhealth/ios-build-distribution).

 In a nutshell:
 * [fastlane/Actions/jira](https://github.com/babylonhealth/babylon-ios/blob/develop/fastlane/Actions/jira) moves tickets between `Awaiting Build`  and  `QA`